6 THINGS WITH KASSANDRA GUZMAN

 She shifted her focus in 2019 to explore new designs around ceramic handles and its representation of concepts and emotions.
 She released her Amphora collection, characterized by its slender, protruding handles, "organic shapes, and pastel color palettes"

 In 2020, Kuu opened a studio in Seattle as she was inspired to explore how motion and movement could be represented through ceramics.
-In early 2021, she released Boinggg! - a whimsical, energetic collection featuring spring-inspired handles that we’ve had our eyes on and we’re excited to announce an exclusive drop on our platform very soon.
+In early 2021, she released Boinggg! - a whimsical, energetic collection featuring spring-inspired handles that we’ve had our eyes on and we’re thrilled to be carrying a curated collection of her pieces on our platform.

 1. What started it all for you?